Season Summary: 1980

 Among changes introduced by the VFA from 1980 was the order-off rule for senior games after it had been used in Thirds matches for a number of years, and the playing of Seconds fixtures as curtain-raisers to Senior games.
 This new rule allowed umpires to order a player to leave the field as punishment for high severity indiscretions for fifteen minutes of game time and could not be replaced, such that the team played one man short over this time period.
 When the Seconds competition was established in the 1920s, scheduling was such that the Seconds played at the same time as the Firsts, with the Seconds playing at home when the Firsts played away and vice versa.
 In the 1960s, as the Firsts gradually migrated from a Saturday competition to a Sunday competition, the Seconds had remained a Saturday competition, still playing at home on alternate weekends to the Firsts but on different days.
 Now, for the first time, the Seconds were played as curtain-raisers and, also for the first time, the Seconds became a Sunday competition.
 As a result, the Seconds finals became curtain-raisers to the Firsts finals, which had happened previously when both competitions were Saturday competitions.
 However, one consequence was that the lightning premiership, which had been the finals curtain-raiser since 1972, was discontinued.
 One further change was that the Association trialled the use of two field umpires for the first time during the finals matches in both divisions, but home-and-away matches continued to be controlled by a single field umpire through the year.

 For the first time since 1972, Williamstown commenced the season with the same President and coach as the previous year, albeit with a new captain in 1979 best and fairest winner Neil Courtot.
+Mark Cross had moved to coach Mildura after 5 years at Williamstown, where he played 74 games and kicked 125 goals.
 The first victory of the campaign came in round 3, with a 10-point win over Brunswick at Pt Gellibrand.
 Five consecutive victories were to follow, including a win over Werribee by 101 points in round 6 at Williamstown (Peter Enright 7 goals).
 This was the Club's 1500th VFA game.
 By round 8 the Seagulls were sitting in third position on the ladder, two games and percentage clear of Mordialloc in fifth place.
 Five losses in the next six games saw the team slip to sixth, before the round 16 senior debut game against Box Hill of Ian Fairley at the age of only 15 years and 10 months where he kicked eight goals to help the Seagulls win 25.15 to 8.9., a margin of 108 points.
 Fairley, a nephew of 1969 Williamstown premiership centre half-back Ron Page, went on to have a distinguished 217-game career with North Melbourne.

 Williamstown remained in fourth place on the table at the conclusion of the 1980 season.
 Before the final round, Mordialloc was third on the ladder with 10 wins, Waverley fourth with 10, Williamstown fifth with nine and Oakleigh sixth with nine.
 Williamstown was at home to Oakleigh and Mordialloc at home to Waverley.
 This meant the winner of the Williamstown game would displace the loser of the Mordialloc match.
 The Williamstown game was a thriller, with the Seagulls desperately defending a narrow lead to win 13.12 to 12.13.
 A fine second quarter, in which it kicked 8.4 to 0.2, set up Williamstown's win.
 Waverley, which won by 10 points at Mordialloc, was too accomplished for 'Town in the first semi-final and won 21.13 to 13.18.
 The game was decided in the first quarter when the Panthers got out to a six-goal lead at the first break, 8.5 to 2.3, aided by the breeze.
 The Seagulls were never able to reduce the deficit by any great margin and went down by 7 goals in the end.
 The match was played at Toorak Park and was the first in the VFA under two field umpires.